-- (a) Institutions must identify the admission requirements of distance education courses/program/s and how it differs from, if applicable, the on-ground admission requirements. - (b) If an on-line admissions test is required, it must be administered in a manner which verifies the student's identity. - (c) Institutions must clearly and appropriately state any requirements the students must possess or have access to in order to access this mode of delivery. - (d) Institutions must provide an on-line orientation program to familiarize the student with the equipment, resources used in the distance education activities, and orient the student to the distance education learning process.
+- (a) Institutions must identify the admission requirements of distance education courses/program/s and how it differs from, if applicable, the on-ground admission requirements. - (b) If an on-line admissions test is required, it must be administered in a manner which verifies the student's identity.
+Institutions must make it clear in writing at the time of enrollment how the student's identity will be verified throughout the course and program, how the student's privacy will be protected, and if the student will be assessed any additional charges associated with the verification of student identity. - (c) Institutions must clearly and appropriately state any requirements the students must possess or have access to in order to access this mode of delivery. - (d) Institutions must provide an on-line orientation program to familiarize the student with the equipment, resources used in the distance education activities, and orient the student to the distance education learning process.